SussexPAL/PythonCrashCourse/Scripts/scope.md

 ## What about if, else, and loops?
 Do flow-control statements have their own local scopes, too?
 After all, they use code blocks just like function definitions.

-Well, actually no. Some languages, like java...
+Well, actually no. In some languages, like java...
 ``` java
 if (1 + 2 == 3) {
     String ohNo = "Oh no!
 This won't work!"